Lane Frost: Early life

-Professional career
+Career

-Frost joined the PRCA and began rodeoing full-time after graduating from high school in 1982.
-In 1987, he became the PRCA World Champion Bull Rider at age 24.
-That same year, the bull Red Rock, owned by Growney Bros.
-Rodeo Company, was voted Bucking Bull of the Year.
-In 309 attempts, no one had ever ridden him, and in 1988, at the Challenge of the Champions, Frost rode him in seven exhibition matches and was successful in four out of seven tries.
+Frost joined the PRCA and began riding full-time after graduating from high school in 1982.
+In 1984, he qualified for his first National Finals Rodeo (NFR).
+In 1986, he won the NFR bull riding average title.
+In 1987, he became the PRCA World Champion bull rider at the NFR at age 24.
 He went on to compete at the Rodeo '88 Challenge Cup held as part of the Cultural Olympiad in association with the 1988 Winter Olympics in Calgary.
+In his lifetime, Frost made it to the NFR for five consecutive years from 1984 to 1988.

 Challenge of the Champions

-Sometime in 1988, John Growney pondered a special competition between the two 1987 Champions.
+Sometime in 1988, John Growney, Red Rock's owner, pondered a special competition between the two 1987 champions.
+Red Rock had never been successfully ridden during his four-year professional career, despite rodeo cowboys making 309 attempts to ride him.
 It was decided that Frost and Red Rock would have seven showdowns at different rodeos in states across the West.
 The event was titled the "Challenge of the Champions."
-Red Rock was brought out of retirement and Frost finally rode him to the eight-second whistle for a scoring ride for four of the seven matches.
+Red Rock was brought out of retirement and Frost rode him to the eight-second whistle for a scoring ride for four of the seven matches.